compose-run/community/README.md

   - `components/` (all the React components)
   - `state/` (all the Compose state)
   - `compose-client-dist` (the rsync'd `dist` folder from `compose-node/client`)

+## Deployment

+This project isn't deployed anywhere currently.
+We may use github pages 🤷